 The barrier between content creation and content distribution will finally come down.

 Brands have already begun to move toward content-first strategies and away from offer-driven marketing, but 2018 will be a truly transitional year.
 Right now, content creation and content distribution often exist in silos, preventing one from influencing the other and causing marketers to miss a significant opportunity when it comes to their content marketing strategy and execution.
+Content creation has grown rapidly with digital platforms, there is a lot that can be done with what is being made available nowadays, that is why things such as a Site for high quality royalty free music as well as other resources are used to provide quality to what we are seeing online, this can support many other projects that marketers want to do.

 In 2018 these two pieces of content marketing will work in conjunction, enabling marketers to travel the “last mile” in linking the right content with the right consumer, at the right moment in time.
 Content is the future of brand/consumer relationships and it’s critical that brands get this last piece right in order to fully capitalize on the opportunity ahead.